One of the biggest challenges product innovators in established companies face in defining an MVP is getting buy-in from internal stakeholders.

 Setting Strategic Goals

-What’s great about the Product Canvas is it allows you to document your vision in a simple, portable and sharable way.
+What’s great about the Product Canvas is it allows you to document your vision in a simple, portable and shareable way on just a single page.
 The trick is to be concise.
 The intent isn’t to capture every nuance of the customer’s problems, nor detailed requirements.
 Just stick to the top 3-5 problems and the top 3-5 key elements of your solution.

-This forces sharpness not only in your thinking, but also in your communication with stakeholders.
+This forces you to not only sharpen your thinking, but also your communication with stakeholders.
 This, in turn, encourages more constructive feedback, which is what you really need at this stage.

 You’ve probably received a lot of internal input (solicited and unsolicited) on features for your product.
 Most have probably been articulated as “must-have’s” for one reason or another.
 Of course, you know that most of them are probably not really needed at this early stage, certainly not for an MVP.

-To quote from the book Getting Real by 37signals: “Make features work hard to be implemented.
+To quote from the book Getting Real by the founders of Basecamp: “Make features work hard to be implemented.
 Each feature must prove itself.”
 For an MVP, each feature must be tied to tangibly solving a top customer problem.

 Bruce discusses using a scorecard type system to objectively prioritize features for product roadmapping — in particular, assigning a value metric for a feature’s contribution toward the product’s business goals, and balancing it against a level-of-effort (LOE) metric.
-The exercise can easily be done in a spreadsheet or Reqqs, an excellent roadmapping tool he’s developing.
+The exercise can easily be done in a spreadsheet or using almost any product management software.

 A similar approach can be used to prioritize the features for your MVP: